Karen E. Bender’s Personalized Editorial Services

 MFA consult: A consult for writers applying to MFA programs in creative writing.
-I’ll critique a manuscript, up to 25 double-spaced pages, which includes line edits, an editorial letter and 1-hour talk via phone or Skype.
+I’ll critique a manuscript, up to 25 double-spaced pages, which includes line edits, an editorial letter and 1-hour talk via phone or Zoom.
 I’ll also read and edit your 500 word personal statement and offer suggestions for MFA programs that would best fit your needs.

 Novel/story collection consult: A consult for writers working on a longer project.
 I’ll critique your novel or story collection customized to what you need.
 If you need a macro, more plot-oriented read and critique, we can work on that, or I can do a more in-depth critique that involves a line edit, or both.
 All critiques involve an editorial letter and a Skype discussion to discuss your particular concerns in writing your novel or story collection.
+Rate depends on length.

 Writing Coach: Need a guide to help you with your writing process or project on an ongoing basis?
 Regular coaching sessions can help you focus or outline a project or come up with a plan to write it.
 Coaching can be organized in many ways—you can send me work on a regular basis, you can check in with emails or scheduled calls to bounce ideas off me.
 I can also give you directed writing prompts to help you explore specific issues in a manuscript.
 As a coach, I can help you come up with a plan to you complete your project and be there for you along the way.